 The DSP block is divided into eight block units that interface with eight LAB rows on the left and right.
-Each block unit can be considered half of an $18 \times 18$ -bit multiplier sub-block with 18 inputs and 18 outputs.
+Each block unit can be considered half of an 18 × 18-bit multiplier sub-block with 18 inputs and 18 outputs.
 A local interconnect region is associated with each DSP block.
 Like an LAB, this interconnect region can be fed with 10 direct link interconnects from the LAB to the left or right of the DSP block in the same row.
 All row and column routing resources can access the DSP block's local interconnect region.
 The outputs also work similarly to LAB outputs as well.
-Nine outputs from the DSP block can drive to the left LAB through direct link interconnects.
+Nine outputs from the DSP block can drive to the left LAB through direct link interconnects and nine can drive to the right LAB though direct link interconnects.
 All 18 outputs can drive to all types of row and column routing.
 Outputs can drive right- or left-column routing.
 Figures 2-40 and 2-41 show the DSP block interfaces to LAB rows.